Freshman entering study after Fall 2018 should complete coursework in the categories below. A listing of current courses is updated each semester.

 - Applied Animal Biology and Interdisciplinary Studies

-If you are a Pre-vet, it does NOT mean that you have to take the Pre- vet concentration.
-You can take any of the above concentrations and still meet vet school requirements and keep your options open.
+If you are a Pre-vet, it does NOT mean that you have to take the Pre-vet concentration.
+You can take any of the above concentrations, still apply to vet school, and keep your options open.
+However each vet school has its own admission requirements.
+You are responsible to ensure you take all required courses for the vet schools you wish to apply to.